This blog was revised on 3/18/19 to address new guidance from the IRS.

 IRS Issues Guidance Allowing for Retroactive Reduction of Reserved Parking Spots

 On December 10, 2018, the IRS issued IR-2018-247, which provides guidance allowing tax exempt organizations to retroactively reduce the amount of their nondeductible parking expenses by reducing or eliminating the number of employee reserved parking spots that will trigger UBIT, as mentioned above.
 By making this change, tax exempt organizations may be able to avoid having to file a Form 990-T or reduce the resulting tax.
 The notice mentions that this change will “apply retroactively to January 1, 2018.”
+However, this change must be completed by March 31, 2019 to be retroactively applied.

 Estimated Tax Penalty Relief

 Under section 512(b) of the TCJA, the changes increasing UBIT by the nondeductible amount of fringe benefit expenses paid or incurred by a Tax Exempt Organization apply to amounts “paid or incurred after December 31, 2017.”
-Therefore, fiscal year end filers encompassing part of 2018 may be subject to an excise tax on their most recently filed return, and may have been required to make estimated tax payments.

 In order to qualify for a waiver of underpayment penalties under this notice, the tax exempt organization must: